 In Part 1, we built a contextual bandit prototype using Python and Mab2Rec.
 While effective for testing algorithms locally, a monolithic script cannot handle production scale.
 Real-world recommendation systems require low-latency inference for users and high-throughput training for model updates.

-This post demonstrates how to decouple these concerns using an event-driven architecture with Apache Flink, Kafka, and Redis.
+This post demonstrates how to decouple these concerns using an event-driven architecture with Apache Flink, Kafka, and Valkey.

 System Architecture